weaveworks-experiments/flux-classic/site/index.md

   restarting client containers
 * Internal load-balancing of requests among containers
 * Rolling upgrades and blue-green deployments of microservices
-* When troubleshooting an issue in a microservice architectures, tracking down the microservice to blame
+* When troubleshooting an issue in a microservice architecture, tracking down the microservice to blame
 * Automatic configuration of an edge load balancer (currently nginx is supported)